thelichedev/blog/posts/defect_evaluation.md

 Or are some defects symptom of a lack of quality consciouness in our practices ?

-Do we just need improve our tools and our processes, or is our team exhibiting a bad quality culture ?
+Do we just need to improve our tools and our processes, or is our team exhibiting a bad quality culture ?

 Over the years I've developped an implicit mental model to evaluate the maturity of my teams' approach to defects.
 This blog is an attempt to exteriorize this model.